pepkokojda-gif/GenP/README.md

-# GenP - Latest Source & Release
+# GenP

 > **Mirror of the latest GenP following `r/GenP's` takedown**

 ## 💡 Legal Disclaimer

 > [!Important]
 > This mirror repository only exists following the takedown of the original reddit community.
-The owner and maintainer(s) of this repository are not affiliated with the original developers, or the official community, and do not endorse copyright infringement.
+The owner and maintainer(s) of this repository are not affiliated with the original developers, or the GenP community, and do not endorse copyright infringement.
 This repository exists solely for educational, and research purposes.

 ⚠️ **Educational Use & Legal Responsibility**:
 - This tool is provided strictly for educational and research purposes